M66B/BackPackTrackII/README.md

 <a name="FAQ11"></a>
 **(11) Is any sensitve data sent when fetching information?**

-When fetching Google Elevation data, your location (lat/long coordinates) is sent securely to maps.googleapis.com.
+When fetching Google Elevation data, your location (latitude/longitude) will be sent securely to maps.googleapis.com.
-When fetching weather data, your location (lat/long coordinates) is sent insecurely to api.openweathermap.org.
+When fetching weather data, your location (latitude/longitude) will be sent insecurely to api.openweathermap.org.
 Note, if a station ID is enter in 'Settings - Weather - Use weather station' your actaul location will not be sent, except when manually selecting the 'Show weather data' option.

 Android permissions
 -------------------